KAUSSHIK/JSBasics/README.md

 ### Static vs dynamic languages
 JS is loosely typed, you can assign one variable to different types of data.
 Which is frowned upon, hence the advent of TypeScript.

+### Single threaded nature of JS
+JS is always run on a single core, so you can not really split up work contextually between different cores.
+Hence it is a bad language to use on/for scaleable systems.

+### Defiing Variables in JS
+#### let, var, const:
+The use of var is deprecated.